mozilla/data-docs/src/datasets/jetstream.md

 Jetstream publishes tables to the dataset `moz-fx-data-experiments.mozanalysis`.

 Experiments are analyzed using the concept of analysis windows.
-Analysis windows describe an interval marked from each client’s day of enrollment.
-The “day 0” analysis window aggregates data from the days that each client enrolled in the experiment.
+Analysis windows describe an interval marked from each client's day of enrollment.
+The "day 0" analysis window aggregates data from the days that each client enrolled in the experiment.
 Because the intervals are demarcated from enrollment, they are not calendar dates; for some clients in an experiment, day 0 could be a Tuesday, and for others a Saturday.

-The week 0 analysis window aggregates data from each client’s days 0 through 6, the week 1 window aggregates data from days 7 through 13, and so on.
+The week 0 analysis window aggregates data from each client's days 0 through 6, the week 1 window aggregates data from days 7 through 13, and so on.